christianmonfiston/christianmonfiston/README.md

 - 👨🏾‍🎓 I’m currently a freshman majoring in computer Science at **University at Albany**

+- 🔭 I’m building a company transforming the world of play **Lunexis Technologies**

 - 👨🏾‍💻 I'm a computer graphics developer.
-I'm obsessed with Raytracing, currently working on a 3D Render Engine using C++ and Vulkan.
+I'm obsessed with Raytracing, currently working on a personal 3D Render Engine using C++ and Vulkan.

-- 🔭 I’m the Co-Founder and CEO of  **Lunexis Technologies**

 - 🌱 I’m currently learning **C, Computer Graphics, 3D Animation**